TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 My NanoStore is a prototype unit based on a 60L heat capacity heat exchanger and a hefty amount of hand applied insulation.
 It's paired with a 7kW Vaillant Arotherm plus heat pump.
 YMMV.

 The 60L NanoStore together with its pipework and valves needs the full 600mm width and 690mm depth of our airing cupboard.
 It uses 850mm of the cupboard's height.
-The equivalent heat capacity MiniStore XS is slightly smaller.
-It's designed to fit in a kitchen base unit so would still use the full 600mm width, but would fit more comfortably in the depth and use 200mm less height.
+The equivalent heat capacity MiniStore XS needs the same width and height but uses less depth.
+It's designed to fit in a kitchen base unit (max depth 560mm).

 No MiniStore (not even the 130L XL) will combi indefinitely with a 7kW heat pump.
 They're designed to use the heat pump to extend the volume of hot water.
 Our 60L NanoStore does everything we need at a store temperature of 45°C. MiniStores need a store temperature at least 10°C higher.

 Apart from size, the 60L NanoStore is better in every way than a 60L MiniStore.

 Our original design was for a 110L MiniStore Tall.
-That would take another 250mm of cupboard height but nearly doubles the stored heat capacity.
+That would take another 450mm of cupboard height but nearly doubles the stored heat capacity.
 The advantage is that the extra stored heat lets you sustain high flow rates for longer.
 A MiniStore Tall would give you a 10 minute shower at 8L/min flow rates with a 55°C store temperature.
 The NanoStore would need a 65°C store temperature to match it.
 Heating a larger volume of water to a lower temperature is much more efficient.

 I don't know yet which versions of the NanoStore will make it into production.
 A 30L version seems most likely.
 That's the one in [Adam's video](https://www.youtube.com/watch?v=Zbq4Mq4waNk) which will fit in the same size cupboard as a combi boiler.
-It fits neatly into the range below the MiniStore XS.
+It sits neatly in the range below the MiniStore XS.

 A 30L NanoStore will combi just as well as a 60L NanoStore.
 Both have a much bigger heat exchanger than needed to transfer 10kW of heat.
 However, half the stored heat capacity is not enough for a reasonable length shower without the heat pump contributing.